AICONSlab/MIRACL/docs/installation/installation.rst

          <h2>Getting started</h2>

       First, it is important to understand how the container is built.
-There is a base image in the docker folder that installs :program:`Python` and dependencies.
-Then the ``Dockerfile`` in the base of the repository builds the ``mgoubran/miracl`` image from that base.
+There is a base image in the ``docker`` folder that installs :program:`Python` and dependencies.
+Then the ``Dockerfile`` in the base of the repository builds the :program:`Docker` image from that base.
 When the build happens, it cats the ``version.txt`` file in the repository to save a versioned base, but then the build uses the tag revised-base-latest that is always the latest base.
 The base container is built from this folder